100 Fun Things to Do in Chicago

 people at the observatory| ©Mike Steele

-In Chicago there is an incredible observation deck from where you can see much of the city in 360°.
-Thus, it is a favorite activity for lovers of epic selfies.
-By the way, the formal name of this site is John Hancock Observatory.
+Chicago has an incredible observation deck from which you can see much of the city in 360°.
+This makes it a favorite activity for lovers of epic selfies.
+By the way, the formal name of this site is the John Hancock Observatory.

-From the observatory you can enjoy beautiful views and contemplate the Chicago skyline.
-In addition, you can opt for an exemplary view of the city from a tilting platform (TILT).
-This last option is 305 meters high.
+From the observatory, you can enjoy beautiful views and take in the Chicago skyline.
+You can also opt for an exemplary view of the city from a tilting platform (TILT).
+The latter option is 305 meters high.

-24. Dine on a dinner cruise and enjoy incredible views in Chicago
+24. Dine on a cruise and enjoy incredible views of Chicago

 This is a 3-course dinner on Lake Michigan.
-Plus, the dinner takes place on a beautiful Chicago cruise ship, so you can admire the architecture of the place while sharing a delicious meal with your loved ones.
+What's more, the dinner takes place on a beautiful Chicago cruise ship, so you can admire the local architecture while sharing a delicious meal with your loved ones.

-In addition to dinner, the package includes unlimited hot or cold tea, water and coffee.
-This way, you won't have to carry drinks with you to quench your thirst or warm up your body.
-In addition, the average duration of the cruise is 2.5 hours.
+In addition to dinner, the package includes unlimited hot or cold tea, water, and coffee.
+This way, you won't have to bring drinks with you to quench your thirst or warm up.
+In addition, the tour lasts an average of 2.5 hours.

 Book the dinner cruise in Chicago

-25. Cycle around the city of Chicago on a bike tour
+25. Cycle through the city of Chicago on a bike tour

-With this tour you can pedal up to 22 km through the Windy City.
-Also, the tour includes stops at craft breweries and high quality local food stores.
-In other words, in just 4 hours you will be able to taste a variety of Chicago dishes and beers.
+With this tour, you can cycle up to 22 km through the Windy City.
+The tour also includes stops at craft breweries and high-quality local food shops.
+In other words, in just 4 hours you can sample a variety of Chicago dishes and beers.

-Some of the places you will visit are The Wiener's Circle, Murphy's Bleachers and Half Acre Bear Company.
-The package includes admission to these and other sites, so you won't have to spend extra money on different tickets.
+Some of the places you will visit are The Wiener's Circle, Murphy's Bleachers, and Half Acre Bear Company.
+The package includes admission to these and other sites, so you won't have to spend any more money on different tickets.
 You only have to pay for admission to Wrigley Field.

 two buildings with a view from below| ©Irina Hynes